ClockworksIO/clockworksio.github.io/_drafts/kplex.md

 is first to leave out the `key` declaration in the derivation of `clickstream`.
 It is redundant, as we don't want to change the partitioning key in this scenario.
-Second, we have changed the `output` declaration from `VirtualPartitions` to `Stdout`, as now with only a single virtual partition we do not need to deal with multiple pipes, and can produce to standard out directly.
+Second, we have changed the `output` declaration from `virtual_partitions` to `stdout`, as now with only a single virtual partition we do not need to deal with multiple pipes, and can produce to standard out directly.
 Lastly, we are using six `kplex` threads now, in order to be able to consume all input partitions in parallel[^threads].

-Notice also that we choose to receive events in event time order (`"order": "TimeOrder"`), rather than in ingestion order, to put out-of-order records back in place.
-For this to work in a streaming setting, we have to declare an upper bound on how much records can be reasonably delayed (`"max_delay_ms": 1000` in this case).
+Notice also that we again choose a domain attribute (`timestamp = "_time"`) as the new timestamp on the virtual `clickstream` topic.
+This implies that `kplex` will unveil events in event time order to us, putting out-of-order records back in place in the process.
+For this to work in a streaming setting, we have to declare an upper bound on how much records can be reasonably delayed (`max_delay_ms = 1_000` in this case).
 With this information provided, `kplex` workers will coordinate to make sure that they only forward events once they are certain that all previous events have arrived.
-You can spot these 1000ms of delay in the GIF.
+You can spot this extra second of delay in the GIF.

 To verify that we indeed produce a correct timeline, we consume the first thousand events using `kafkacat` and `kplex` respectively and